It may seem risky, but buying a second property could set you on a path toward long-term prosperity. But it could also cause financial pain.

 2. Why are you buying a second property?

-If you’re considering purchasing a holiday home that you will only use occasionally, it may be wise to view it as an investment opportunity.
-By renting out the property for extended periods, such as through Airbnb, you could potentially cover some or all of your mortgage payments with rental income.
-This approach could allow you to generate a return on your investment.
+It may be wise to also view a home that you'll only use occasionally as an investment opportunity.
+By renting out the property for shorter periods, such as through short-term rental platforms, you could potentially cover some (or all) of your mortgage payments through rental income and maybe even generate a return on your investment.

 • You can claim expenses for the property based on the extent that they are incurred for the purpose of producing rental income.